 Sunrise is the most popular time here.
 Mark Twain called it “the sublimest spectacle I ever witnessed.”
 Words can not do this event justice, it is a feeling to be experienced.
 Conditions are typically conducive to spectacular sunrises – but that doesn’t mean they’re guaranteed.
 Arriving here for sunrise means getting up very early.
 I usually suggest to friends visiting to go on their first or second morning (while their body is still on an earlier time-zone.)

 Sunrise Scheduling 101

 1. You want to get to the summit 20-30 minutes before the sunrise time in the table below.
-(The weather widget on the sidebar has today’s sunrise & sunset – click “Hale” at the top for exact time.)
+(The weather widget found thoughout this site on many sidebars has today’s sunrise & sunset – click “Hale” at the top for exact time.)

 2. Leave yourself an extra 15-30 minutes (depending on how far you’re driving) for slow-pokes and paying the entrance fee.

 3. If you’re driving during peak traffic times (typically during daylight hours, and especially from West Maui) drive times can take longer.